PunchThrough/styleguide/objective-c.md

 ## Conditionals

-* Conditional bodies should always use braces even when a conditional body could be written (on a single line) without braces to prevent errors.
-(See [the NYT guide](https://github.com/NYTimes/objective-c-style-guide/blob/master/README.md#conditionals) for examples of errors.)
+* Conditional bodies should always use braces even when the body is written on a single line.
+(See [the NYT guide](https://github.com/NYTimes/objective-c-style-guide/blob/master/README.md#conditionals) for examples of errors that can result from violating this.)

     ```objc
     // bad